-Telemarq’s work involves software development, training, publishing, photography, website creation, video production, public speaking, research, white papers, patents… We do a range of broadly communication-related work, though we currently focus predominantly on web sites, web services, and embedded ‘internet-of-things’-type devices.
+Telemarq’s work involves software development, training, publishing, photography, website creation, video production, public speaking, research, white papers, patents… We do a range of broadly communication-related work, though we currently focus predominantly on web sites, cloud services, and embedded ‘internet-of-things’-type devices.

 A sample of our recent and ongoing projects includes:

 Numed is a successful Sheffield-based business providing technology and services to the healthcare sector.
 Telemarq provides the software development, support and management services for their Envisage cloud-based media-distribution system, and also develops custom applications around the core digital signage platform.

 Every day, Envisage delivers useful and timely information to tens of thousands of patients, in thousands of hospitals and doctors’ surgeries across the country.